 Click on the “Add” button to start analyzing content for plagiarism.

-WriterZen will list all the sources that WriterZen has identified as origins for plagiarized content and text duplication percentage at the sentence level.
+WriterZen will list all the sources that WriterZen has identified as origins for plagiarized content and the text duplication percentage at the sentence level.

 Features